 Summary of Chapter 17:

 The missionaries have been preaching in the marketplace of mbanta, and they request land and receive the evil forest, which the villagers believe is filled with sinister forces.
 The elders offer more land, and no one expects them to accept the offer and fail miserably.
 So after the missionaries build the church, the villagers wait for their gods and ancestors to take revenge.
 The villagers keep waiting for the missionaries will die in a forest, but they don’t.
-Some villagers moved by this and converted.
+Some of the villagers moved by this and began to convert.

 Summary of Chapter 18: